TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/receipts`](/api#operation/chaindata-receipts)

-Below is a list of the data fields for receipts.
-Following that are the commands that produce or manage receipts.
+Receipt data is made of the following data fields:

 | Field           | Description                                                                | Type           |
 | --------------- | -------------------------------------------------------------------------- | -------------- |